Black Belts

 However one needs to note that the most important aspects of Martial Arts is the way of thinking and the character of the person.
 At the start of their Martial Arts training their attitude or temperament may not be considered quite right to be an Martial Artist but as they continue to study, grow and learn this may change.

 Formfighting is a Martial Arts concept developed by Mr Phill Zdybel.
 Mr Zdybel's personal philosophy is the way of Balance, Flow and flexibility in body, mind and spirit.
-Phill has not wasted time & energy or numerous amounts of dollars in training overseas, although he has been involved in the Martial Arts and the Security industry for well over the last seventeen years.
-During which time he has gained Dan certification with the WTF, ITF, GABB and attended numerous cross training seminars conducted by recognised Australian Martial Artists.
-He has worked in the security industry at a national level within and outside of Australia.
-He has also been employed at various venues, nightclubs and hotels within the Sydney, Melbourne and their surrounding metropolitan areas, as a crowded controller, security guard and also has a personal bodyguard.
-Often these places of employment where " Hot spots " and combined with his years of study in the Martial Arts came about the development of Formfighting, based on real life situations and principles.
+Phill has been involved in the Martial Arts for well over the last forty years.
+During which time he has gained Dan certification with the WTF, ITF, GABB and attended numerous cross training seminars conducted by recognised Australian Martial Artists, competed at a world championship level and coached and instructed Junior members to world championships.

 Back to top